 See Glaucous-winged Gull account for discussion of hybrids between American Herring Gull and that species.

 Spring: winter <<<>>> May 28, 30, 31

 Numbers increase at wintering sites by early to mid-Feb and individuals appear at other sites in late Feb as water begins to open up, although the progression of migration is influenced by the severity of weather during late winter.
 Most Herring Gulls move through the state during late Feb and early Mar, with declining numbers into the first half of Apr.
+Late dates above are away from Lake McConaughy.
 From late Apr, virtually all reports are of sub-adults; last dates for adults are 30 Apr 2000 at Harvard WPA, Phelps Co, 10 May 2000 at Sutherland Reservoir, Lincoln Co, 13 May 2004 at Lake McConaughy, Keith Co, and 19 May 2014 at Lake McConaughy.
 A third-cycle immature was at Lakes Babcock and North, Platte Co 28 May 2013.

 Later dates (ages unspecified) are 5 Jun in northwest Nebraska (Rosche 1982), 8 Jun 1957 Gage Co, and 14 Jun in the Keith Co area (Rosche 1994).

 - High counts: 2000 at Branched Oak Lake, Lancaster Co 1 Mar 2009, 1302 at Lake McConaughy 9 Mar 2001, 1000 there 21 Feb 1994, and 1000 estimated flying over Omaha, Douglas Co 23 Mar 2006.